QingYuxiYUE/biShe/README.md

 # build for production with minification
 npm run build

+# build for production and view the bundle analyzer report
+npm run build --report
 ```

-For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
+For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).